MNeMoNiCuZ/joy-caption-batch/README.md

 Place all images you wish to caption in the /input directory and run `py batch.py`.

+Support for an `--img_dir` argument added by [CambridgeComputing](https://github.com/CambridgeComputing) It lets you specify a directory other than ./input.
+If no arguments are provided by the user, the script still defaults to the ./input subdirectory.

 # Setup
 1. Git clone this repository `git clone https://github.com/MNeMoNiCuZ/joy-caption-batch/`
 2. Download the [image_adapter.pt](https://huggingface.co/spaces/fancyfeast/joy-caption-pre-alpha/tree/main/wpkklhc6) and place it in the `wpkklhc6` directory.